-Table II: Experiment Unit Costs
+Table II.
+Experiment Unit Costs

-Fig. 9: Event Processing Service Topology on Flexiant public cloud bility, in the estimated cost, and in quality characteristics, even when using similar resources.
-Table II shows the settings of our experiments in terms of estimated cost.
-The Flexiant cloud provider costs vary with the user type, and it is manually set by Flexiant cloud administrators.
-For our case, the price for an instance with 2 GB and 2 CPU is 6 units per hour, where the units can be bought at varying prices (from $11\pounds$ per 1000 units to $4700\pounds$ per 500000 units).
-From OpenStack we select an m1.small instance, with 1 GB and 1 CPU, and compute an equivalent cost of half the number of units from Flexiant (based on our assumption that OpenStack private cloud units are much cheaper than Flexiant units due to maintenance costs, e.g., electricity, or administration).
-The price of a network interface card, associated by default with each instance is 0.13 units, which we also set for OpenStack cloud experiment settings.
+Setting Flexiant OpenStack Small instance GB:CPU 2GB:2CPU 1GB:1CPU Small instance price 6 Flexiant Units/h 3 OpenStack Units/h Network interface card price 0.13 Flexiant Units/h 0.13 OpenStack Units/h administrators.
+For our case, the price for an instance with 2GB and 2 CPU is 6 units per hour, where the units can be bought at varying prices (from 11£ per 1,000 units to 4700£ per 500,000 units).
+From OpenStack, we select an m1.small instance, with 1GB and 1 CPU, and compute an equivalent cost of half the number of units from Flexiant (based on our assumption that OpenStack private cloud units are much cheaper than Flexiant units due to maintenance costs, e.g., electricity, or administration).
+The price of a network interface card, associated by default with each instance, is 0.13 units, which we also set for OpenStack cloud experiment settings.

 The SYBL elasticity requirements are associated with the M2M DaaS at different levels (e.g., cloud service level, service topology level).
 Since the cloud infrastructures are different, the requirements have to be adjusted for the providers, as they provide different performance at different costs.
-For Flexiant, we set a requirement of keeping response time less than 8 ms (see Co3 for Flexiant case), while for the OpenStack private cloud we set the requirement of maintaining response time below the limit of 200 ms (see Co3 for OpenStack case).
+For Flexiant, we set a requirement of keeping response time less than 8ms (see Co3 for Flexiant case), while for the OpenStack private cloud we set the requirement of maintaining response time below the limit of 200ms (See Co3 for OpenStack case).
 As we have equated the costs for the two providers considering resources provided, we maintain the same cost requirement for the two cases (see Co4).

 Figure 9 shows how the Event Processing Service Topology of the DaaS cloud service is affected by rSYBL control actions on the Flexiant cloud.
-An action enforcement is reflected in a change of cost, the deployment of a new instance with the necessary configurations being reflected in a cost increase, while the removal of an instance associated to a unit being reflected in a decrease in cost.
-We can see that starting from minimal deployment configurations (1 VM per service unit), rSYBL manages to find a level of resources configurations where any control enforcements do not affect the quality characteristics as it was the case in the first part of the experiment, when the response time has a short peak of 180 ms. For the second case presented in Figure 10, running on OpenStack cloud, the evolution of the service is different since the cost (i.e., the actual price which needs to be paid at the end of the day) is smaller, while the per-
+An action enforcement is reflected in a change of cost, the deployment of a new instance with the necessary configurations being reflected in a cost increase, while the removal of an instance associated to a unit is reflected in a decrease in cost.
+We can see that starting from the minimal deployment configuration (1 VM per service unit), rSYBL manages to find a level of resource configurations where any control enforcements do not affect the quality characteristics as was the case in the first part of the experiment, when the response time has a short peak of 180ms.
+For the second case presented in Figure 10, running on the OpenStack cloud, the evolution of the service is different since the cost (i.e., the actual price that needs to be paid at the end of the day) is smaller, while the performance (e.g., response time for the Event Processing Topology) is as well smaller, with rSYBL having to allocate a lot of resources.